 Welcome to our Class 5 Web Page!

-The Class 5 team this year is Mrs Faulkner and Mrs Linham (Class Teachers) supported by Mrs Gould-Coates, Mrs Beadle and Mrs Ford.
+The Year 5 team is Class teacher, Mr Davis, supported by Mrs Gould-Coates, Mrs Beadle and Mrs Ford.

 Please find attached the homework expectations for Year 5.
 On Mondays, reading records will be checked and we will also have our spelling test, therefore children will need their reading record and homework folder in school.

 Year 5 will have PE on Tuesday and Friday afternoons, therefore could you please remind your child to bring their PE kit into school.

 We are visiting Osmington Bay from Monday 21st October until Friday 25th October.
 Adults escorting Year 5 are Mr Goodhand, Mrs Gould-Coates, Miss Lambourne and Mr Bush.

 For final details, please read the letter below.

 We are currently planning a trip to STEAM, Swindon, for an exciting evacuee experience to link with our new topic on World War II.
 Watch out for the details which will be sent via Parent Pay.

 World War One Presentations - Friday 18th October

 This Friday, 18th October, Year 5 will be showcasing some of their World War One projects.
 We would like to invite parents to come and browse the wonderful projects that we have on display.
 Therefore, Year 5 will be open to parents from 3.00pm - 3.45pm so that pupils have a chance to share their work.
 We are very aware that we have not been able to provide advance notice for this event, therefore we will aim to do the same next term and provide a date and time in advance.